-A description of reserve accounts and their balances for the years ended June 30, 2020 and 2021 are as follows:
+The reserve accounts and their balances for the years ended June 30, 2021, and June 30, 2022, are described here and shown in the table below.

 The Members' Deposit Account (MDA) represents members' contributions held in trust until each member's retirement, at which time contributions are transferred to the Retirement Reserve Account, described below.